Data Use in Afterschool Systems Requires Investments in People and Process

 What it means

 Developing the capacity to use data depends as much on people and processes as technology.
 Building the capacity to use data is not easy or straightforward.
 It requires time, patience, persistence, and flexibility.
 For our partner sites, starting small with a limited set of goals or a pilot of the new data collection strategies allowed them to adjust their strategy as they prepared to scale up.
+Important processes in developing the capacity to use data include adopting a system-level focus, collaborating on meaningful indicators of progress, understanding local circumstances and expertise, communicating regularly to share process and learning with relevant audiences, and balancing collective and organization-specific priorities.

 Training and professional development to providers on using technology and data must be ongoing to mitigate the effects of high turnover and to further develop the skills of more experienced staff.
 Organizations also need dedicated staff—either internal system staff or external research partners—with skills in data analytics to effectively use data.